hharte/mm_manager/README.md

 5. Steps to reproduce the issue.

-## Known Issues
+# Known Issues

-1. `mm_manager` can run under the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) available on Windows 10.
-Note, however, that there may be some issue with modem initialization.
-To work around this, connect to your modem using a program like [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) first, to make sure it is working, then quit Putty and run `mm_manager`.
+1. When installing a Millennium Terminal, the answer supervision test will call the Manager, and disconnect.
+It may take a long time for the modem to detect this condition and go back on-hook.
+One way around this is to kill `mm_manager` and restart it, before proceeding with the configuration download.
 2. Sometimes, `mm_manager` doesn’t properly detect a disconnect, and subsequently does not reset its tx_seq.
 If the Terminal calls in after this, it will disconnect after receiving a packet with the incorrect tx_seq.
 Eventually, it will get back in sync.
 3. Lots of tables are not well understood.
 Please help figure more out if you can.

-## Further Work Needed (Feel free to help!)
+# Further Work Needed (Feel free to help!)

 1. Improve modem robustness.
-2. Port modem code to Win32 to support Windows XP/Windows 7.
-3. Lots of other things, please file bugs as you find them.
+2. Lots of other things, please file bugs as you find them.

-## References
+# References

 [Nortel Millennium on Wikipedia](https://en.wikipedia.org/wiki/Nortel_payphones#Millennium)